-The smartphone is perhaps the defining invention of the 21st Century so far.
+The smartphone is perhaps the defining invention of the 21st Century.
 As Elon Musk puts it, smartphones give us superintelligence at the click of a button.
-They also connect us with the world and help us know where we are at any given minute.
+They connect us with others around the world and help us determine our location at any given minute.

 Many people have tried to find an antidote to the worst aspects of smartphone technology.
-One of those individuals is Justine Haupt, who has just created what she dubs as a "rotary cellphone."
+One of those individuals is Justine Haupt, who created what she dubbed a "rotary cellphone."

-To anyone old enough to remember rotary phones, the contraptions made dialing a number a, frankly, cumbersome task.
+To anyone old enough to remember rotary phones, the contraptions made dialing a number a cumbersome task.

-The best thing about Haupt's design is that it is completely open-source, meaning that she has freely shared her designs so that anyone with the know-how can build it if they wish to.
+The best thing about Haupt's design is that it is completely open-source, meaning that she has freely shared her designs so that anyone with the know-how can build one if they wish to.

 As Haupt explains, she chose a dial from an old Western Electric Trimline telephone as it's quite compact as far as rotary dials go.
 She connected that to a modern cellular chipset and a custom-designed board that was manufactured in China.
 The enclosure, however, was 3D printed and specially designed.